Britain seals deal to regulate scandal-hungry press

 The examination of media tactics revealed the close relationships between Britain's media bosses and Cameron, embarrassing the prime minister by publishing friendly text messages that called his judgment into question.

-(Additional reporting by Maria Golovnina and Li-mei Hoang in London and by Fredrik Dahl in Vienna; Editing by Robin Pomeroy and Michael Roddy)
+(Additional reporting by Maria Golovnina and Li-mei Hoang in London and by Fredrik Dahl in Vienna; Editing by Robin Pomeroy)